 3. Orbital Sanders

-Surface preparation is half the battle.
+Surface prep is half the battle.
 A high-quality orbital sander helps ensure smooth, even surfaces for better paint adhesion.
 Look for models with variable speed control and ergonomic design to support long hours of use without sacrificing performance.

 What to Consider When Upgrading Your Equipment